Therapy for Children and Teens

 The human brain emits electrical activity in waves that can be measured by a device called an electroencephalograph (EEG).
 When the results of an EEG are analyzed, scientists are able to identify certain brain wave patterns.
 There are several frequencies of brain waves when we are awake; these are called alpha (medium), beta (fast), and theta (slow) waves.
 Alpha waves are seen when a person is in a relaxed state, beta waves are present during concentration or mental work states, and theta waves are seen during times of drowsiness, daydreaming or light sleep (a fourth type of brain wave, called delta, is seen during deep sleep).

 Anxious, stressed people have too little alpha and theta waves while children with ADHD often have increased amounts of these slower/daydreaming waves and an inability to access the faster beta waves needed for concentration.
 Training to decrease slow activity and increase fast activity has been performed successfully for over 25 years as treatment for ADHD and epilepsy.
 More recently, neurofeedback has been used to help with some of the symptoms of mild traumatic brain injury.
 Many clinicians are also reporting case studies in which the symptoms of depression have been alleviated through neurofeedback training (calming down the right front brain, and activating the left frontal lobe).
 There are countless effective applications of neurofeedback.

 Getting Started at Behavioral Associates

-The initial consultation is a 30 minute preliminary conversation between the parent and/or guardian and Dr. Heather Davidson, Director of the Children’s Center.
-This session allows our program director to get a better understanding of your needs and goals in order to create a treatment plan.
+The initial consultation is a 30 minute preliminary conversation between the parent and/or guardian and Dr. Robert Reiner, Executive Director, This session allows our program director to get a better understanding of your needs and goals in order to create a treatment plan.
 Please use the contact form or call us at (212) 860 8500 to schedule the appointment.
 We look forward to working with you!